-US Banking for Canadian LLC Owners: Cross-Border Options (2026)
+US Banking for Canadian LLC Owners (2026)

-Canadian founders have a unique advantage: TD and RBC operate on both sides of the border.
-But fintech options are different.
-Here is the full landscape.
+Canadian founders have a real edge: TD Bank works on both sides of the border.
+But the fintech options and FX traps are different from what you expect.

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money